jtoxification/md2png/README.md

 1. Column count selection

-2. Emoji profile create/update/load/save, with automatic conversion of binary to bin64 stream
+2. Emoji profile create/update/load/save (this regrettably requires an images folder instead of baking the images into the page)

 3. Transparency handling, borders, and background